 We tested two changing pads that are both bigger than the average diaper-bag changing pad, and extremely useful.
 Since both these options are also affordable, they can also act as a replacement of a lost or damaged changing pad of your existing diaper bag.

 Plenty Of Baby Space and Absorption: The DaffaDoot

 The DaffaDoot is a gigantic changing pad made with cushy and practical material.
-The pad is water absorbent in the centre, and water proof at the bottom.
-The water absorbent side is bordered by soft fleece padding.
+The pad is water absorbent in the center, and waterproof at the bottom.
+The water-absorbent side is bordered by soft fleece padding.
 Overall, it serves as a practical and cushy space for your baby to get changed.

 The only disadvantage of the pad is ironically, the size.
 Thanks to the huge size of the DaffaDoot, it is sometimes difficult to fold up and shove inside a bag.
 If storage space isn’t an issue, this is as perfect as changing pads come.

 For those who like comfort, this is an extra-large changing pads that takes care of all your environment-related worries, including the possible damage to your car’s upholstery.
 The water-absorbent feature is great for specific situations like on-road emergencies in a car.